This is a guide about Austrian food and drink specialties.

 This dish is a super popular ápre ski meal, served at so-called Alms (mountain huts/grazing area) to visitors from around the world.

 Gröstl - Fried Potatoes and Eggs

-Gröstl is a simple poor-men's dish, which gained on popularity all over the world.
+Gröstl is a simple poor-men's dish, which gained popularity all over the world.

-Boiled potato leftover are cut into slices and fried with lard or butter and eggs.
+Boiled potato leftovers are cut into slices and fried with lard or butter and eggs.

 The idea is to use leftovers or to have a quick filling dish, so sometimes you would add bacon or sausage meat leftovers.
 It can all be topped with cheese too!

 Farmers in Tyrol used to prepare and serve pan-fried potatoes and egg in one large pan.

 It would then be placed into the center of the table where everyone in the family would eat out with a soup spoon.

 Some people debate if Sauerkraut can be called Austrian or German.
 It's traditionally prepared in West Austria and in South Germany, so I guess we share this one.